All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 Tacitus mentioned the school of Autun in connection with events occurred during the rule of Tiberius.
 It was still flourishing in the late IIIrd century because we know that its premises were repaired in 298.
 This floor mosaic perhaps embellished the house of one of its teachers.
 The portrait of each Greek philosopher is accompanied by a short quotation (real ones, not as those at Terme dei Sette Sapienti in Ostia).
 The maxim attributed to Metodorus is a manifesto of Epicureanism: We are born only once; it is impossible for any one of us to be born twice; after we die, we cease to exist; that non-existence stretches out into perpetuity.

 Autun retained local traditions more than other towns in Gaul which were Roman colonies.
 The altars to Minerva and Fortuna show the influence of Rome, but the unusual altar with a bronze statue depicting a bull with three horns derives from the particular significance which the Gauls gave to number three (see three-faced heads at Lyon and at Bordeaux).
 A Latin inscription indicates that it was dedicated to Emperor Augustus by Boiorix; -rix is a suffix meaning king/ruler and the Boii were a Gallic tribe who were forced to settle in a town near Autun by Julius Caesar (they are best known for having joined the Senones in an invasion of Italy in 390 BC).

 Musée Rolin: (left) two gladiators (bronze with silver patina); (right) jewels found in tombs (see some cameos of the Augustan age)

-Gladiators were portrayed in very many reliefs, mosaics and even lamps, but these small bronze statues are pretty rare, also because they do not reflect traditional canons of beauty, but seem a work by Auguste Rodin.
+Gladiators were portrayed in very many reliefs, mosaics and even lamps, but these small bronze statues are pretty rare, also because they do not reflect traditional canons of beauty.

 Plan of this section: